Disclosure: This article may contain affiliate links or Ads from our trusted marketing partners.

 The Largest Celebration in Orlando’s History

-The multi-day event will be held on July 3rd and 4th, 2026 and will coincide with America’s 250th Birthday!
-As of this writing, the full two-day schedule for 2026 is still being finalized and will update accordingly.
-Typically, the fireworks are preceded by various festivities beginning at 4:00 p.m. followed by live entertainment at the Lake Eola Amphitheater, then a pre-show countdown at 9:00 p.m. with the massive fireworks display beginning at 9:10 p.m.
+The event will be held on Saturday, July 4th, 2026 and will coincide with America’s 250th Birthday!
+The City of Orlando has released the official schedule of events.
+As always, the fireworks are preceded by various festivities beginning at 4:00 p.m. followed by live entertainment at the Lake Eola Amphitheater, then a pre-show countdown at 9:00 p.m. with the massive fireworks display beginning at 9:10 p.m.

 Fans of this popular yearly holiday event, including myself, have learned a few tips that are worth sharing in order to avoid frustration or disappointment.